All The Places To Dance Salsa On 2 in Melbourne (2026)

 The Night Cat — Domingo Latino

-Best for: Live music, Sunday night energy, and experiencing a Melbourne Latin institution.
+Best for: Live music, Sunday night energy, and experiencing a Melbourne Latin institution (but on 2 dancers are few).

 Location: Fitzroy.